White supremacy in the United States: Role of the Internet

 There certainly were hate groups before the Internet and social media.
 [But with social media] it just becomes easier to organize, to spread the word, for people to know where to go.
 It could be to raise money, or it could be to engage in attacks on social media.
 Some of the activity is virtual.
 Some of it is in a physical place.
 Social media has lowered the collective-action problems that individuals who might want to be in a hate group would face.
 You can see that there are people out there like you.
 That's the dark side of social media.

-A series on YouTube hosted by the grandson of Thomas Robb, the national director of the Knights of the Ku Klux Klan, "presents the Klan's ideology in a format aimed at kids — more specifically, white kids."
+The Andrew Show, a series on YouTube hosted by the grandson of Thomas Robb, the national director of the Knights of the Ku Klux Klan, "presents the Klan's ideology in a format aimed at kids — more specifically, white kids."
 The short episodes inveigh against race-mixing, and extol other white-supremacist ideologies.
 A short documentary published by TRT describes Imran Garda's experience, a journalist of Indian descent, who met with Thomas Robb and a traditional KKK group.
 A sign that greets people who enter the town states "Diversity is a code for white genocide."
 The KKK group interviewed in the documentary summarizes its ideals, principles, and beliefs, which are emblematic of white supremacists in the United States.
 The comic book super hero Captain America was used for dog whistle politics by the alt-right in college campus recruitment in 2017, an ironic co-opting because Captain America battled against Nazis in the comics, and was created by Jewish cartoonists.

+Statistics

+Opinions

+In 2016, the American National Election Studies survey conducted during Donald Trump's campaign for the presidency found that 38% of Americans expressed "strong feelings of white solidarity", 28% "strong feelings of white identity", 27% that whites suffer from discrimination in American society, while 6% agree with all these propositions.

+In a July 2021 Morning Consult Poll found that among Republican-leaning male voters, 23 percent responded that they have a favorable view of white nationalist groups; 11 percent of Republican men surveyed said they have a "very favorable" view while 12 percent said they are only "somewhat".
+With Democrat men it was 17 percent who said they have some form of "favorable" view of white nationalist groups.

+Also in 2021, polls conducted by DHM Research and the Oregon Values and Beliefs Center found that in the state of Oregon, nearly four in 10 respondents strongly or somewhat agree with statements that reflect core arguments of white nationalism.
+In 2018, 31 percent believed that America had to protect or preserve its White European heritage, while in 2021 it went up to 40 percent.